 8 to 11 a.m. – Full closure

 11 a.m. to 1 p.m. – Open to one-way traffic control

 1 to 4 p.m. – Full closure

-Follow Caltrans District 1 social media for more updates, and check https://quickmap.dot.ca.gov/ or the QuickMap app for the latest road conditions.
+Follow us here for updates, and check quickmap.dot.ca.gov or the QuickMap app for the latest road conditions.